 One of the most common side effects of ageing is xerostomia, i.e., dry mouth.
 Namely, if you have a heart condition or your brain function is deteriorating, you’re probably taking several different types of medication.
 That’s one of the main causes of dry mouth because medication intake tends to decrease the production of saliva, which keeps your mouth moist.
 A dry mouth can also increase the risk of tooth decay.
 Therefore, it’s necessary for you to hydrate your body as much as possible through a higher fluid intake.
 Tap water is the best choice because it contains fluoride and zero sugar.
 Chewing sugar-free gum can also increase the production of saliva.

 Lifestyle choices are the most responsible factor that affects the health of your teeth.
 While genetics has some part in it, underlying medical conditions that cause dry mouth can also be highly responsible for your teeth root decay.
-One of the best ways to solve this problem is to visit your dentist regularly.
+One of the best ways to solve this problem is to regularly visit your trusted dentists, who can provide effective solutions and guidance.
 If you don’t have one, we suggest you visit a renowned dental laboratory in your area and have experts tackle any dental problem that’s bothering you.
 On top of that, avoiding sugary snacks and fizzy drinks will also contribute to better tooth health in the long run.
 Stick to healthy alternatives like dairy and milk, fruits and veggies and tap water.
 Experts also recommend you brush your teeth twice a day, floss every day.

 Discolouration of teeth